Train the Species Model

 - Occlusion: Partially hidden behind mesh wires, stacked on top of other crabs, half-buried in bait

-- Size classes: Span the full range from clearly undersized to clearly legal and everything in between
+- Size range: Span the full range from clearly undersized to clearly legal and everything in between

 - Water clarity: Clear, silty, algae-tinged — turbidity changes the apparent contrast and color cast